 Generally, you are allowed to keep basic furniture and your personal effects when you go bankrupt, and under certain circumstances you may even be allowed to keep your car; your house/trailer, RRSPs and life insurance policy.

-Some debts such as student loans, fines and fraud will not be discharged.
+Some debts such as student loans, court fines and any debts incurred as a result of fraud will not be discharged.